Hero MotoCorp shares fall 1%, here's what experts said

 Most of the other two-wheeler manufacturers, like Bajaj Auto, Honda Motorcycle & Scooter India and TVS Motor have also reported subdued sales during the festive season, which normally leads to the high takeoff of motorcycles and scooters.

 "The auto industry is first of all going through a transition to EV (electric vehicle) and adoption of new technology.
 However, on a temporary basis, the demand has dropped due to the availability of second-hand vehicles and rising petrol prices.
 Second-hand vehicles being available at reasonable prices is also a concern for the demand of new vehicles.
-Stringent emission norms, high-interest rates and higher insurance costs are a few other reasons," said former BSE chairman S Ravi said.
+Stringent emission norms, high-interest rates and higher insurance costs are a few other reasons," S Ravi, former BSE chairman & founder and managing partner of Ravi Rajan & Co, said.

 Brokerage view